pecan-pine/linux-scripts/README.md

 ## colorfunction

 A set of bash functions to make coloring text easier.
+These are meant to be used in other bash scripts.
 For example:
 ```Bash
 color Hello! red
 ```